 — Ryan Robinson (@TheRyanRobinson) January 4, 2016

 Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
-Know that I only recommend tools I've used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase.
+Know that I only recommend tools I've used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can't afford or that you're not yet ready to implement.

 As an added bonus, all of the pages you'll create with OptimizePress are automatically fully responsive, so they'll display perfectly on mobile & tablets.
 The theme is regularly updated with new features, functionalities, and has an amazing support team to answer any questions you have once you get started.

-A huge part of getting traction with any business is building up your email list.
+A huge part of getting traction with any online business is building up your email list.
 Your subscribers are one small step away from becoming customers, and they'll serve as your first group for testing new products, sharing helpful insights, and launching new features.
 I've used several different email marketing tools, but ConvertKit is my new favorite.
 Their functionality is designed specifically for solopreneurs, bloggers, and small business owners, and they're constantly creating new features with these users in mind.

 With low monthly and per-sale transaction fees on top of a free trial, Shopify is a great option for selling products online without going through the complicated process of custom-building an online store directly into your website.